tsj2003/image-classification-cerebrium-/README.md

 - You cannot take help from any other person
     - But you can use google to search for references
 - Record a complete code walkthrough of the work you have done.
 You can use loom to record the video.
-    - A live demo of each of the features specified in the “Deliverable” section
+    - A live demo of each of the features mentioned below:
+        - Github Action Pipelines
+        - Banana.dev platform deployment page
+        - Other scripts as required in "Deliverable" section below
     - Code overview of each of those features:
         - Why did you implement it that way?
         - Is there any way you would improve it?